When we get to talking about social media, people immediately start to yammer on about numbers.

 Relationships are really how business works.

-Are you interested in the psychology of social media?
-Well, it just so happens we’re going to talk about that in my new FREE teleclass series, The Psychology of Business.
-Click here for details and to register.
+Are you interested in the psychology of business?
+Well, it just so happens we’re going to talk about that in my new FREE t series, The Psychology of Business Foundations.
+Click here to register.
+It’s free.